Seal Rodent Entry Points

 How To Seal Mouse Entry Points

-Unlike rat entry points, mouse entry points are often undetectable even to an experienced rodent exterminator.
+For the best mouse control, any obvious entry points should be sealed.
+Unlike rat entry points however, mouse entry points are often undetectable even to an experienced rodent exterminator.
 Tiny burrows under the foundation, gaps under garage door seals, between framing, and along plumbing pipes or conduits create small entry points for mice in the home.
 As always, use Integrated Pest Management for mice to relieve inward mouse pressure towards the home.

 Inspect along your foundation and gutter line for any gaps.
 Preventative home maintenance including regular roof inspections and repairs is the best way to seal mouse entry points.
 Clean gutters regularly to prevent separation along the fascia and roof board.
 Once certain areas begin to separate and open, they can be difficult to seal off from rodents without extensive home repairs.